High-speed rail in the United States: 2011 and 2012 proposals and rejections of funding

 In February 2011, Vice President Biden proposed spending $53 billion on improved passenger rail service over six years.
 The plan drew fire from majority Republicans in the House of Representatives, who preferred private investment rather than government investment.
 No money was appropriated for passenger rail in either the FY 2011 or FY 2012 budgets.

+2021 Bipartisan Infrastructure Law

+When Biden became president, he negotiated the bipartisan Infrastructure Investment and Jobs Act in 2021, providing $66 billion to passenger rail projects.
+High-speed rail grants announced in December 2023: